Minor in Alcohol and Drug Counseling (Professional)

 |PRPS 466||Case Management in Mental Health and Substance Use Disorders||3|

-Can count toward the professional minor and the psychology bachelor’s completion program.
+Three units of this course can count toward the professional minor and the psychology bachelor’s completion (BA) program.

 Program Learning OutcomesStudents who successfully complete this program shall be able to: